 Skewer pork tenderloin cubes through the center with skewers.
 Pack skewers tightly, leaving no space in between, from end to end.
 Preheat oil in a large skillet over medium heat.

-Place flour, salt and pepper in a zip lock bag and place skewers inside.
+Place flour, and spices in a zip lock bag and place skewers inside.
 Shake to coat well with flour.
 Remove with tongs and place in skillet.
 Cook 5 minutes a side, rotating with tongs.
 Serve hot.

 Prep time: 5-10 mins